Alerts & Emergency Notifications

 This Myths and Facts sheet provides information about wildfire and disaster response, from the time a 911 call is placed to disaster notification messages going out to residents being evacuated.

-On Thursday, September 3, the City conducted a test of the Disaster Notification System as part of ongoing efforts to improve disaster preparedness and to test an improvement of the system that greatly increases the City's ability to reach residents via cell phones.
-Everbridge, the City's service provider reached an agreement with cellphone companies to provide government agencies, including Malibu, with cellphone numbers in their jurisdictions.
-Until now, phone companies provided only landline numbers to the City, and the only cell phone numbers the City had access to were from people who registered on the system independently.
-Now, the City increased the number of cellphones in the system from approximately 3,600 to about 12,000.
-This is a critical tool because only about half of American households still have landlines.
+Every year during National Preparedness Month in September, as part of wildfire season preparedness, the City conducts tests of the Everbridge Disaster Notification System.
+Everbridge reached an agreement with cellphone companies to provide government agencies, including Malibu, with cellphone numbers in their jurisdictions.
+Prior to that, phone companies provided only landline numbers to the City, and the only cell phone numbers the City had access to were from people who registered on the system independently.
+Now, the City gets cell phone numbers for all accounts with a Malibu account address, in addition to all landlines.
+This is critical because only about half of American households still have landlines.
 All information will be kept strictly confidential and will not be shared with third parties.

 When an emergency situation poses an imminent threat to public health and safety, or when evacuations are ordered by law enforcement or another agency, the City of Malibu will utilize the Everbridge Disaster Notification system to notify the community.
 Most landline phone numbers within city limits are provided by telecom providers to the City and entered into the Everbridge database.
-However, to receive alerts by cell phone call or text messages, residents must log in, create a profile, and enter their contact information.
 The City can use the system to send messages by cell phone call, text, land line call, email, and app messages simultaneously, and can target specific neighborhoods.

-The City uses this website's Alert Center to post and send notifications that go to subscribers by email and text message on low-level emergencies, lane closures, beach advisories (such as sewage spills or dangerous conditions), utility advisories (water main breaks or power outages), and weather advisories (dangerous wind, rain, heat, and other conditions).
+The City uses this website's Alert Center to post and send notifications that go to subscribers by email and text message on low-level emergencies, road closures, serious beach advisories (such as sewage spills or dangerous conditions), utility advisories (widespread or long-lasting power, water, or gas outages), and weather advisories (dangerous wind, rain, heat, etc.).
 Residents can sign up for multiple categories, and opt out at any time.

 To sign up, visit the e-Notifications page, scroll down to "Alert Center," and select "Traffic," "Emergency," or any other category by clicking the phone icon for text messages or the envelope icon to receive an email.
 You may choose either or both for each individual category according to your personal preference.